nonblocking/mashroom/packages/plugin-packages/mashroom-security/README.md

 ### security-provider

-Registers a Security Provider that can be used by this plugin.
+This plugin type is responsible for the actual authentication and for creating a user object with a list of roles.

-To register a security-provider plugin add this to _package.json_:
+To register your custom security-provider plugin add this to _package.json_:

 ```json
 {